feijaouk/antoniocloud.com/docs/_pages/about.md

 Then, I the pursued a 5 years University degree in [Electronics and Telecommunications Engineering](https://www.isel.pt/en/courses/master-degree/eletronis-and-telecommunications-engineering).

-I did learn a lot but was very difficult for me after second here.
-I had minor background in Electronics.
+I did learn a lot but was very difficult for me after second year.
+I only had a minor background in Electronics.

-Never give up!
+**Never give up!**

 So, to improve my electronics skills, while studying at the University, I also enrolled in a 3 years part-time night course in **"Telecommunications and Networking Specialization"**.

-The private school was called "Forino", but since then has renamed to [CINEL](https://www.cinel.pt/appv2/O-CINEL/Certificacoes).
+The private school was called "Forino", but since then, it changed the name to [CINEL](https://www.cinel.pt/appv2/O-CINEL/Certificacoes).

 It was here that I found my passion for **Networking**.
 I was a student at Cisco Network Academy for 1.5 years [Cisco NetAcad](https://www.netacad.com/).

-After passion my CCNA Routing and Switching Cisco Exam, I got a job offer at [Unisys](https://www.unisys.com/) as a Security Consultant and [Penetration tester](https://en.wikipedia.org/wiki/Penetration_test).
+After successfully pass my CCNA Routing and Switching Cisco Exam, I got a job offer at [Unisys](https://www.unisys.com/) as a Security Consultant and [Penetration tester](https://en.wikipedia.org/wiki/Penetration_test).

 I was trained in many areas os security!

 Here, I found another passion, **Security**!
 I learn best practices, tweaking and hardening configurations configurations, Windows, Linux and Networking.

-I learned so much I!
+I learned so much here!
 I actually like to learn new things every day.

 As a Security Consultant, I worked with the largest organizations in Portugal in Finance, Banking.

 ### Luanda Angola

-After 1 year experience as a Security Consultant, I was assigned to a 3 years project in Africa, Angola, City of Luanda - Minister of Defence.
+After 1 year experience as a Security Consultant, I was assigned to a 3 years project in Africa, Angola, City of Luanda, at the Minister of Defence.

 Hand-on work, assembling racks and data centre equipment, and yes it had servers, cables, networking devices.
 This took about 1 months.